cetic/fadi/doc/SECURITY.md

 Here we will explain how to enable TLS on FADI's services.

 ### Let's Encrypt
-Let's Encrypt is a non-profit certificate authority run by Internet Security Research Group (ISRG) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge([wikipedia](https://en.wikipedia.org/wiki/Let%27s_Encrypt)).
+[Let's Encrypt](https://letsencrypt.org/about/) is a non-profit certificate authority run by [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/about/) that provides X.509 certificates for Transport Layer Security (TLS) encryption at no charge ([wikipedia](https://en.wikipedia.org/wiki/Let%27s_Encrypt)).

-We will use it to get certificates from e known certificate authority.
+We will use it to get certificates from a known certificate authority.

 ### Cert-manager
 cert-manager adds certificates and certificate issuers as resource types in Kubernetes clusters, and simplifies the process of obtaining, renewing and using those certificates ([cert-manager](https://cert-manager.io/docs/)).

-It will be used to provide certificates to FADIS's services.
+It will be used to provide certificates to FADI's services.

 ## 2. Enable TLS